jsnli/steamappidlist/README.md

 ## Usage

 Datasets can be found in the [data folder](https://github.com/jsnli/SteamAppIDList/tree/master/data).
-> Cloning/Downloading the repo is recommended to browse the data as the large dataset can cause some browsers to lock up.

 To run the script locally, replace the following with your own Steam Key in index.js
 ```